eManagement - May 2014

 Pay: $65,000, average starting salary for data analysts; $72,100, median salary for operations research analysts

-A team from the Naveen Jindal School of Management (from left) — Chao Li, Dwight Fraencis Dy, Atul Nagar, adviser Mary Beth Goodrich, Jiang Xi and Prachi Sahoo — recently won an international competition for its idea for its car app idea.
+A team from the Naveen Jindal School of Management (from left) — Chao Li, Dwight Fraencis Dy, Atul Nagar, advisor Mary Beth Goodrich, Jiang Xi and Prachi Sahoo — recently won an international competition for its idea for its car app idea.

 A team of Naveen Jindal School of Management students won an international competition for its idea for an in-car app that could diagnose problems and find the nearest auto repair shops, gas stations, restaurants and hotels from a dashboard screen.